nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     1. Click on `Import Project` and locate the `build.gradle` file and select it.
 Click `OK`.
     2. If asked, choose to `Open as Project` (not `Open as File`).
     3. Click `OK` to accept the default settings but do ensure that the selected version of `Gradle JVM` matches the JDK being used for the project.
-    4. Wait for the importing process to finish (could take a few minutes).
+    4. Wait for the importing process to finish (it could take a few minutes).

 3.  **Verify the setup**:
     1. After the importing is complete, locate the `src/main/java/anichan/Main.java` file, right-click it, and choose `Run Main.main()`.
 If the setup is correct, you should see the following: